Kangningthu/ItS2CLR/README.md

 ### Training and Evaluation
+The initial feature extractor of It2SCLR is a SimCLR pretrained Resnet18, using Camelyon16 dataset at 5x magnification.
+The pretrained weights can be downloaded from [here](https://drive.google.com/drive/folders/1uUaWLrrgki7IfGfiP9cN9zc1iryHhw_F?usp=sharing).

-To train the IT2SCLR model on your dataset, use the following command:
+To train the It2SCLR model on your dataset, use the following command:

 ```bash
 python run.py  \